-The History of Sunglasses
+The History of Sunglasses: From Function to Fashion

 Women wearing a variety of retro-style, avant-garde sunglasses in a black-and-white photo.